 Ouch.
 You've reached the final step, and you still haven't uncovered the culprit.
-At this point, you've narrowed the possibilities to a serious problem, such as bad hardware or corrupted files in your macOS System folder.
-Fortunately, High Sierra provides the System Information utility, which displays real-time information on the hardware in your system.
+At this point, you've narrowed the possibilities to a serious problem, such as bad hardware or corrupted files in your OS X System folder.
+Fortunately, El Capitan provides the System Information utility, which displays real-time information on the hardware in your system.
 To start System Information, follow these steps:

-- Click the Apple menu and choose About This Mac. - Click the System Report button. - Click each of the Hardware categories in turn, double-checking to make sure everything looks okay.
+- 1. Click the Apple menu and choose About This Mac. - 2.
+Click the System Report button. - 3.
+Click each of the Hardware categories in turn, double-checking to make sure everything looks okay.